 Then press “Continue”.

-5. Customize how you want the checklists to appear
+5. Customize how you want your workflow runs to appear

-The next step is to customize how you want the checklists to appear.
+The next step is to customize how you want your workflow runs to appear.
 This means specifying the Intercom data you want to populate the automatically generated Process Street checklists.

-First, select “Customer Support Process Checklist” as the Template.
+First, select “Customer Support Process” as the Workflow.

 For the User Email field, select “User Email” from the dropdown.